Monday, May 30, 2022

 Delaware City

-What was also neat about cruising the C&D canal is we went under a bridge on route 1 that we have driven over a number of times heading to Maine.
+What was also neat about cruising the C&D Canal is that we went under a bridge on Route 1 that we have driven over a number of times heading to Maine.
 Steve knows all about that!
 Not the one pictured but the one with the large yellow cables that come down from two large poles in the center.

-As organized as the docking on the front side was it was the same on departure.
-One by one Tim launched each boat back into the canal.
-We had over a dozen Looper boats in our flotilla that morning all heading down the Bay.
-Luck would be on our side as we had a beautiful 63 mile cruise to Cape May.
-We had favorable currents for the first 4.5 hours of our 6.5 hour planned cruise.
-Next Chapter actually reached 13mph for a few brief periods.
+As organized as the docking on the front side was, it was the same on departure.
+One by one, Tim launched each boat back into the canal.
+We had over a dozen Looper boats in our flotilla that morning, all heading down the Bay.
+Luck would be on our side as we had a beautiful 63-mile cruise to Cape May.
+We had favorable currents for the first 4.5 hours of our 6.5-hour planned cruise.
+Next Chapter actually reached 13 mph for a few brief periods.
 A new record for her.
-We reached the entrance to Cape May channel with only one more hurdle to clear.
+We reached the entrance to Cape May Channel with only one more hurdle to clear.
 The Ferry!
-We were instructed that if the ferry was at the terminal not to cross her stern as the prop wash would push us up onto the shoal right across the channel.
-When the ferry is unloading they keep the props turning to keep her pressed tightly against the dock so the cars can safely unload.
-Good news was the cars were already unloaded and the engines turned off.
-We made it safely to Utsche’s Marina and enjoyed a well deserved early beer.
+We were instructed that if the ferry was at the terminal, not to cross her stern as the prop wash would push us up onto the shoal right across the channel.
+When the ferry is unloading, they keep the props turning to keep her pressed tightly against the dock so the cars can safely unload.
+The good news was the cars were already unloaded and the engines turned off.
+We made it safely to Utsche’s Marina and enjoyed a well-deserved early beer.

-So I will remember walking with fellow loopers, Chris and Kim, Dave and Cathy to get some dinner at Cathy’s Crab House.
+So I will remember walking with fellow loopers, Chris and Kim, Dave and Cathy, to get some dinner at Cathy’s Crab House.
 The road we had to cross was relatively busy, so we crossed the road at the crosswalk.
-Turns out people this town don’t like slowing down to allow folks to cross the street.
+Turns out people in this town don’t like slowing down to allow folks to cross the street.
 We got “yelled” at by a driver for trying to cross the road.
 Turns out it’s safer to cruise in shallow, narrow waters than cross the road in Delaware City.
-Dinner was great, conversation easy but crossing the road down right terrifying.
+Dinner was great, conversation easy, but crossing the road downright terrifying.

 Thursday, May 19, 2022